HOW TO TAKE A SHOWER

 Less important, but helpful, is to put a cover on your shower if the top is open.
 The reason is to keep the heat in the shower.
 The top can just lay on the shower structure and need not be airtight.
 It can be made of a sheet of plywood cut to fit, or plexiglass, or in the USA one can buy an inexpensive plastic sheet material called Coroplast Polypropylene at a hardware store.

-Less important is to buy a pumice stone.
-This is used to grind off roughness around the heels and elsewhere on the feet.
+Less important is to buy a pumice stone and perhaps a salt bar.
+The pumice stone grinds off roughness around the heels and elsewhere on the feet.
+The use of the salt bar is described below.

 1. If needed, warm up the bathroom.
 This will help you relax and enjoy your shower more.